Flu vs COVID vs RSV (Respiratory Illness)

 Because of the similarity in symptoms, it can be difficult to determine which of these viruses is causing your illness.
 Don’t wait or guess- the best way to know is to get tested.
 Fortunately, HNL Lab Medicine offers testing that checks for all three viruses.
 Simply head to your healthcare provider or closest urgent care center to get tested for all three viruses.Timely testing not only helps you understand your condition but also plays a crucial role in preventing the further spread of these viruses within our community.
 By taking this simple yet impactful step, you contribute to the collective effort to protect yourself and others.

 Centers for Disease Control and Prevention.
-(2023, November 07).
-Respiratory Syncytial Virus Infection (RSV).
-U.S. Department of Health and Human Services. https://www.cdc.gov/rsv/index.html.
+(2024, August 30).
+About Respiratory Syncytial Virus Infection (RSV).
+U.S. Department of Health and Human Services. https://www.cdc.gov/rsv/about/index.html.